nasa/Transform-to-Open-Science/_sources/Organizing_OS_Activities/townhall/townhall_example.md

-# Example Town Hall Submission
+# TOPS Town Hall Example 1

 Open science begins with shared access to data, software, resources, and results.
 Yet, openness that advances science is not a pure product of technology, it is a product of practices, norms, and community behavior around technology.
 Just as new technology requires designing new workflows, it is important to deliberately design community dynamics that are welcoming to a diverse community and strategically directs support to include marginalized groups.